• Free Tours

 3D reality at Gaudí’s Casa Batlló.
 Photo by Casa Batlló

-There are many houses designed by Gaudí but, surely, Casa Batlló is the most appealing to young children.
-It is not only because of its outrageous façade but, once inside, it is like entering a fantasy world of round shapes and organic forms.
-The roof terrace with its imposing chimneys is beautiful but don’t take the lift to get there.
-Instead, climb the stairs to submerge into the depths of the ocean sea, the most beautiful part of the house for me.
+There are many houses designed by Gaudí, but surely, Casa Batlló is the most appealing to young children.
+It is not only because of its outrageous façade, but once inside, it is like entering a fantasy world of round shapes and organic forms.
+The roof terrace with its imposing chimneys is beautiful, but don’t take the lift to get there.
+Instead, climb the stairs to submerge into the depths of the ocean, the most beautiful part of the house for me.
 The photograph on the balcony, however, is quite overpriced and not really worth it.

-The newly added feature to the visit is the interactive mini-tablet included with the entrance fee.
-It is great to see the nature-based forms of the house really coming into life and a really nice way to see how the Batlló family lived at the time.
+Ask for the interactive mini-tablet included with the entrance ticket for children.
+It is great to see the nature-based forms of the house really coming to life, and a really nice way to see how the Batlló family lived at the time.
 As with all modern gadgets, this app will keep the kids occupied as you wander around.
-You can see what to expect on this video:
+You can see what to expect in this video:

 Enjoy the world of Gaudí with kids in a different way

 So you have visited the main attractions.
-There are plenty of museums in Barcelona suitable for kids but maybe you are looking for something different to do together as a family?
+There are plenty of museums in Barcelona suitable for kids, but maybe you are looking for something different to do together as a family?
 Gaudí not only designed buildings.
-He also crafted furniture, mosaic tiles or wrought iron gates.
+He also crafted furniture, mosaic tiles and wrought iron gates.
 But, on top of that, his imagination was endless.
-Take a look at these two, very different, but both great fun things to do with your kids in Barcelona.
+Take a look at these two very different, but both great fun things to do with your kids in Barcelona.

 Mosaiccos (Trencadís and mosaic workshop)